What are the Keys to Consistently Great Tasting BBQ?

 • Rubs add a colorful and tasteful crust to the finished meat

-• Rubs self marinate the meat so you don't have to marinate the meat while it cooks
+• Rubs self marinate the meat so you don't have to marinade the meat while it cooks

 • Rubs are EASY to put on the meat